niels-slotboom/notes/Submanifolds.typ

   $
     P R(X,Y)Z = macron(R)(X,Y)Z - g(K(X,dot),K(Y,Z))^sharp + g(K(Y,dot),K(X,Z))^sharp.
   $<eq8117>
   This expresses the ambient curvature in terms of the intrinsic and extrinsic curvatures of the foliation---up to two limitations.
 The first one is rather obvious; we only recover the tangential part of the ambient curvature---the normal part, $Q R(X,Y)Z$, does not emerge from the Gauss-Codazzi equation alone.
-For this, we will need to derive a second result; the Codazzi-Mainardi equation, which relates the normal part of the ambient curvature to derivatives of the extrinsic curvature.
+For this, there exists another result; the _Codazzi-Mainardi equation_, which relates the normal part of the ambient curvature to derivatives of the extrinsic curvature.
+We will not derive it in these notes.

   The second limitation is a bit more subtle.
 The objects on the right-hand side of @eq8117[equation] are defined for $X,Y,Z in Gamma(T Sigma)$ only.
 Hence, we obtain no expression for $P R(X,Y)Z$ on arbitrary vector fields in $Gamma(T cal(M))$, as these generally contain a normal component.

-=== Hypersurface Foliation
+== Hypersurface Foliation
 The Gauss-Codazzi @gaussEqn[equation] can be specialised to hypersurface foliations, where it simplifies a bit.
 This is done by making use of the relationship
 $
   K(X,Y) = k(X,Y) n^sharp